ligato/docs/docs/tutorials/03_rest-handler.md

 }
 ```

-Finally, we register our handler with the REST plugin.
-This is done in our plugin's
+Finally, register your handler with the REST plugin.
+This is done in your plugin's
 `Init` method:

 ```go